ulysses4ever/adventofcode/Y2023/README.md

 ## Notes on AOC Y2023

+### Day 5: Seeding the garden

+Interval arithmetics strikes again.
+I didn't have time to implement it and went for brute force (enumerating interval elements), which is pretty said.
+It took 13 minutes on the server!

 ### Day 4: Scratchcards

 Relatively easy Monday problem.
 Splitting lines on a (single) `|` is something